On the number of integer points in translated and expanded polyhedra: Introduction

 where \ts $\al_{i},\be_{i},\ga_{i} \in \Q$.
 The smallest $n$ for which $p(t)$ is representable in this form is called the \emph{degree} of~$f(t)$.
 It is also known how to compute $f_{P}(t)$ in the from~\eqref{eq:quasi} efficiently when~$n$ is fixed (see e.g.~\cite{VW}).

-Not all quasi-polynomials arise from polytopes.
-For instance, $p(t) = 1 + t\floor{\frac{t}{2}} - t\floor{\frac{t-1}{2}}$ cannot be an Ehrhart quasi-polynomial because $p(t) > 0$ for all $t$, yet its leading terms fluctuates between odd and even values of~$t$.
+Not all $n$ quasi-polynomial arise as Ehrhart quasi-polynomials of full-dimensional polytopes $P \subset \R^{n}$.
+For instance, $p(t) = 1 + t\floor{\frac{t}{2}} - t\floor{\frac{t-1}{2}}$ cannot be an Ehrhart quasi-polynomial because $p(t) > 0$ for all $t$, yet its leading term fluctuates between odd and even values of~$t$.
 However, when restricted to finite intervals, every quasi-polynomial can be realized as $f_{P}$ of a polytope $P$, in the following sense:

 \begin{theo} Let $N \in \N$ and $p : \Z \to \Z$ be a quasi-polynomial of the form~\eqref{eq:quasi}, with $\gamma_{i} \in \Z$, $\al_{ij},\be_{ij} \in \Q$ for $1\le i \le r$ and $1\le j \le n$.
-Then there exists a rational polytope \ts $Q \in \R^{d}$ \ts and integers \ts $K,M \in \N$, such that:
+Then there exists a rational polytope \ts $Q \subset \R^{d}$ \ts and integers \ts $K,M \in \N$, such that:

 Moreover, we have \ts $d = O(n + \lceil \log r \rceil)$, and polytope $Q$ has at most $r 4^{n+1}$ vertices.
 Here the vertices of $Q$ and the constants $K,M$ can be computed in polynomial time. \end{theo}